An Introduction to the Degenerate Micro Cube

 Oh, reader, how badly I wanted storm to work here.
 I have long dreamt of a cube where storm is consistently viable and has even matchups against other draftable decks.
 I thought this cube was my chance to make it work, and while I tried every version of Storm I could think of, all fell short.

 I can hear you asking “But how can that be?
 Storm is so broken that they named a whole scale after it!”
 While you can definitely compose a 15 card storm deck that can reliably threaten turn one wins, drafting that deck and, more importantly, winning through disruption, proved much more challenging.
-The combos that are successful in the Degenerate Micro Cube are extremely compact, which means the rest of your 15 cards can be any combination of your own disruption, fast mana, or recursion.
+Successful combos in the Degenerate Micro Cube are extremely compact, which means the rest of your deck can be any combination of your own disruption, fast mana, or recursion.
 To get a high enough storm count for a lethal Tendrils, storm decks need almost all of their non-land cards to be cantrips, rituals, or key enablers like wheel effects or Yawgmoth's Will.
 With no mill as a win condition, Brain Freeze is useless, and why jump through hoops to cast a big Empty the Warrens when you could just Flash in a Worldspine Wurm instead, and use all those other cards to protect your combo?
 Even the best storm decks we crafted were glass cannons that scooped to a counterspell or, if on the draw, a turn one Thoughtseize.

 What about Thassa's Oracle, Laboratory Maniac, and Jace, Wielder of Mysteries?